This tutorial will help you decide which BCIA certification is right for you in three steps:

 Step 2: Select Your Certification Program

-BCIA offers Clinical, Academic, and Technician certifications.
+BCIA offers Certification and Technician certifications.

-Technician certification is designed for individuals who already have a biofeedback technician job and an appropriately BCIA-certified, licensed supervisor who will guide and take responsibility for their work in accordance with state law.
+Technician certification is designed for individuals who already have a job and an appropriately BCIA-certified, licensed supervisor who will guide and take responsibility for their work in accordance with state law.
 These individuals will not provide services outside of their supervisors' scope of practice.
-BCIA offers technician certification for biofeedback and neurofeedback within the United States and Canada.
+BCIA offers technician certification for biofeedback, neurofeedback, and pelvic muscle dysfunction biofeedback within the United States and Canada.

 Step 3: Select Your Level of Experience